Houston Child Support Lawyers

 Support guidelines generally fall into one of three categories.
 Each uses a different approach to establish the amount of support, though they all consider the needs of the child.
 Provisions for medical costs and insurance are generally added to the basic amount suggested by the state guidelines.
 The three guideline categories are:

-• Percentage-Calculates support based upon a flat or varying percentage of the income of the paying parent.
+• Percentage-Calculates support based upon a flat or varying percentage of the paying parent’s income.

-• Income Shares Model– Calculates support based on a formula that determines the proportion of parental income the child would have received if the parents had not divorced.
+• Income Shares Model– Calculates support based on a formula determining the proportion of parental income the child would have received if the parents had not divorced.

 Putting Information Together